 Anti-Poverty Strategy: Rooted in principles promoted by the Homeward DC plan to end chronic homelessness, the District, through multiple agencies, will continue to promote the development of stable, accessible housing, housing counseling and financial literacy, small business technical assistance, targeted homeless services, job training, and Section 3 compliance.

 Monitoring: Programmatic, financial, and regulatory performance of sub-recipients will be closely monitored to ensure compliance with all federal and local rules and regulations.

-SP-10: Geographic Priorities
+SP-10 Geographic Priorities - 91.215(a)(1)

-Regulation Citation(s): 24 CFR 91.215(a)(1)